 - Before being invited to apply for this visa an Australian State or Territory must agree to nominate you for a 190 visa.

 - In exchange for their sponsorship you are generally required to commit to living and working within that state/territory for at least 2 years after grant or on arrival in Australia.

 - The states/territories select which occupations they may be interested in nominating individuals under plus may have additional criteria/requirements to be met when considering who they wish to nominate.

 - This visa allows its holders to live and work permanently in Australia.

 - One of the benefits of SC190 State/Territory nomination is that 5 additional points are provided.

-- This is a points based visa and requires the visa applicant to be sponsored by a State, Territory or an eligible family member.
+- This is a points based visa and requires the visa applicant to be nominated/sponsored by a State, Territory or an eligible family member.

-- The 491 visa provides a potential pathway to Permanent Residence through the Subclass 191 (Permanent Residence (Skilled Regional)) visa (discussed below) assuming the eligibility criteria are met.
+- The 491 visa provides a potential pathway to Permanent Residence through the Subclass 191 (Permanent Residence (Skilled Regional)) visa (discussed below) assuming the eligibility criteria for the SC191 are subsequently met.

 - One of the benefits of SC491 State/Territory nomination is that 15 additional points are provided.

 - The aim of the visa is to encourage skilled workers to live and work outside the main cities.
 To ensure that 491 visa holders remain in designated areas holders visa are restricted, for a period of time (3 years), from applying for several other visas including the visa subclasses 189, 190, 186, 820, 124/858 and 132.